robofar/rgbd-odometry/README.md

 - **Pose Optimization (3D-2D Reprojection)**: The inlier correspondences are used to minimize the 3D-2D reprojection error, where camera pose is optimized.
 This minimization is performed using the weighted Least Squares (Gauss-Newton method).

-- Robustness: To handle potential outliers and measurement noise during optimization, the reprojection error is weighted using a robust L1-norm kernel.

-### 3. Map Management (Voxel Grid)
+### 3. Map Management (Sparse Voxel Grid)
 Once the optimized camera pose is obtained, the 2D features detected in the current frame are projected into the 3D world coordinate frame using their depth values and the estimated camera pose.
-The projected 3D features are then stored in a spatially partitioned map.
+The projected 3D features are then stored in a sparse voxel grid map.

 - **Voxel Grid Implementation**: The map is implemented as a Hash Table where the keys correspond to the 3D coordinates of the voxels.
 - **Density Control**: Each voxel is limited to storing a maximum of $N_{max}$ number of features.
 - **Feature Update Policy (FIFO)**: A First-In, First-Out (FIFO) replacement policy is implemented within each voxel.
 When a voxel is full, and the new feature projects to that voxel, the oldest feature is discarded, ensuring that the map always retains the newest and most relevant spatial information.

-### 4. Local Map Reset Policy
+- **Local Map Reset Policy**: After new feature observations have been incorporated into the local map, the map must be pruned (or reset) for the next frame.
+This pruning is governed by two main policies: *Spatial* (distance-based) and *Temporal* (time-based).

-- **Radius Threshold**: The local map is centered around the latest estimated camera pose.
+  - **Radius Threshold**: The local map is centered around the estimated camera pose.
 Features that fall inside a predefined spatial radius from this pose are part of this local map.

-- **Time/Distance Threshold**: The removal of features may also be triggered based on elapsed time or total traveled distance since the features were last observed, ensuring stale features are pruned.
+  - **Time/Distance Threshold**: The removal of features may also be triggered based on elapsed time or total traveled distance since the features were created, ensuring stale features are pruned.

 </details>